 Will I Go to Jail for Second-Degree Criminal Trespass in Aurora?

 Each case of criminal trespassing is different.
 As a result, penalties won’t always be the same.
-In many situations, 2nd degree trespassing is a class 3 misdemeanor, possibly leading to:
+In many situations, 2nd degree trespassing is a petty offense, possibly leading to:

-If the offense involves trespassing on a ranch or farm, the crime elevates to a class 2 misdemeanor which can double the jail sentence and add to the fines.
-Furthermore, trespassing on these agricultural lands intending to commit a felony raises the charge to a class 4 felony.
-This can apply in situations where theft or criminal mischief was the intent of entering the farm or ranch.
+If the offense involves trespassing in another’s vehicle, the crime elevates to a class 2 misdemeanor which can result in up to 4 months in county jail.
+Furthermore, trespassing on agricultural lands intending to commit a felony raises the charge to a class 4 felony.
+This can apply in situations where theft or criminal mischief was the intent of entering a farm or ranch.